 You have a process to get reusable assets to end users and back again.
 This includes many steps from order entry, picking, staging, loading, delivery, pickup, unloading, truck reconciliation, sorting and checking for damage.
 TrackAbout can help in each of these steps or, at a minimum, just when assets are delivered and picked up.
 We can work with an existing order management system or can be used stand-alone.
-No matter at what level you start, you will have much greater control of your assets and you can grow over time to have an entirely paperless process.
+No matter at what level you start, you will have much greater control of your assets with order and delivery management, and you can grow over time to have an entirely paperless process.

 How does order and delivery management work?

 Step 1: Order Entry

 Order entry is the process of creating ‘orders’ or requests for the delivery and/or pickup of reusable assets and/or consumables.
 If you already have a system for order entry, you will likely keep using it.
 If you do not have a system, you can do order entry from inside of TrackAbout.

 Picking is the process of selecting assets or consumables to use for orders.
 You can do this manually, inside of another system or inside of TrackAbout.